 Standard progress reports are issued at mid-term according to the schedule.
-Progress reports will be disseminated to the students and homes will be called using the SchoolMessenger phone system to notify parent(s) and/or guardian(s).
-Parents of 7th and 8th grade students can utilize the parent portal of the Aspen system to see progress reports and to continuously monitor their student's progress.
-Directions for parent access to this system will be sent home in September.
+Progress reports will be disseminated to the students, and homes will be called using the SchoolMessenger phone system to notify parent(s)/guardian(s).
+Parent(s)/guardian(s) of 7th and 8th-grade students can utilize the parent/guardian portal of the Aspen system to see progress reports and to continuously monitor their student's progress.
+Directions for parent/guardian access to this system will be sent home in September.
 Paper progress reports do not need to be returned to the school.
-The parent may request individual progress reports at any time by emailing their child's teacher.
+The parent/guardian may request individual progress reports at any time by emailing their child's teacher.